lisp-docs/cl-language-reference/docs/chap-2/c-e-standard-macro-characters/_c-e-e-c-e-use-of-quadruple-semicolon.md

-Comments that begin with a quadruple <ClLinks  term={"semicolon"}><i>semicolon</i></ClLinks> are all aligned to the left margin, and generally contain only a short piece of text that serve as a title for the code which follows, and might be used in the header or footer of a program that prepares code for presentation as a hardcopy document.
+Comments that begin with a quadruple <GlossaryTerm  term={"semicolon"}><i>semicolon</i></GlossaryTerm> are all aligned to the left margin, and generally contain only a short piece of text that serve as a title for the code which follows, and might be used in the header or footer of a program that prepares code for presentation as a hardcopy document.